Inheritance: Sell or Rent? The data-driven comparison calculator for your decision

 FAQ

-How does the comparison calculator for selling or renting in the case of an inheritance work?
+How does the comparison calculator for selling or renting an inheritance work?

-Such a comparison is based on juxtaposing the key financial metrics.
-On the selling side, you have the expected net proceeds (after deducting selling costs and taxes).
-On the renting side, there is the expected annual net yield (rental income minus non-recoverable costs, maintenance, and taxes).
-Your personal situation (capital requirement, time commitment) is also a crucial factor.
+Such a comparison is based on the juxtaposition of key financial metrics.
+On the sales side, there is the expected net proceeds (after deducting selling costs and taxes).
+On the rental side, there is the expected annual net return (rental income minus non-allocatable costs, maintenance, and taxes).
+Your personal situation (capital requirements, time investment) is also a crucial factor.

 What role does the speculation period play in my decision?

 The speculation period is one of the most important factors.
-If the 10-year period is still running, selling can become unattractive due to the high speculation tax on the profit.
-In this case, it might be more sensible to rent out the property until the period ends and then sell it tax-free.
+If the 10-year period is still running, a sale can become unattractive due to the high speculation tax on the profit.
+In this case, it may be more sensible to rent out the property until the period expires and only then sell it tax-free.

 In an inheritance community, all co-heirs must decide unanimously.
-If no agreement can be reached, no lease can be concluded, and no sale can be carried out.
-In such a case, a solution must be found, for instance, by one heir taking over the shares of the others.
-If this fails, any co-heir can apply for a partition auction, which often means financial losses for all.
+If no agreement can be reached, no rental contract can be concluded and no sale can be carried out.
+In such a case, a solution must be found, for example, by one heir taking over the shares of the others.
+If this fails, any co-heir can apply for a partition auction, which often results in financial losses for everyone.

 Yes, indirectly.
-A rented property is valued at only 90% of its market value for inheritance tax calculations.
-This 10% valuation reduction can lower your tax burden, especially if the property value is close to your personal allowance.
+A rented property is calculated for inheritance tax purposes at only 90% of its market value.
+This 10% valuation discount can reduce your tax burden, especially if the property's value is close to your personal allowance.

-What maintenance costs should I budget for when renting?
+What maintenance costs should I plan for when renting out a property?

-Plan for a maintenance reserve that cannot be passed on to tenants.
-Experts recommend between 7 and 12 euros per square meter per year, depending on the property's age.
-Another rule of thumb is to set aside one euro per square meter monthly.
-This reserve covers repairs to the roof, facade, heating, and other major components.
+Plan for a maintenance reserve, which cannot be passed on to tenants.
+Experts recommend between 7 and 12 euros per square metre per year, depending on the age of the property.
+Another rule of thumb is to set aside one euro per square metre per month.
+This reserve covers repairs to the roof, facade, heating, and other central components.

-How does Auctoa assist me in making a decision?
+How does Auctoa help me make a decision?

-Auctoa provides you with a data-driven foundation for your decision.
-With our AI-powered property valuation, you receive an accurate and unbiased market value.
-Our ImmoGPT can also assist you with initial questions about tax aspects and yield calculations, ensuring you make your choice based on hard facts rather than just a gut feeling.
+Auctoa provides you with the data-driven basis for your decision.
+With our AI-assisted property valuation, you receive an accurate and impartial market value.
+Additionally, our ImmoGPT can help you address initial questions on tax aspects and yield calculation.
+This ensures you make your choice based not on intuition, but on solid facts.

 Subscribe to our newsletter